What happens during an acupuncture treatment?

 While acute conditions may resolve within just a few visits, chronic conditions that have persisted for many years may take further treatments over a period of time to completely resolve.
 While some patients obtain quick relief from only a few treatments, most patients require 2-3 weeks of 2 visits per week to make significant changes, followed by weekly visits for 4-6 weeks to consolidate gains made and prevent relapse.

 Is acupuncture treatment safe?

-When performed by a nationally recognised acupuncturist, acupuncture is generally considered safe.
+When performed by a nationally recognised acupuncturist, acupuncture is generally considered safe (as with all health treatments, rare adverse reactions may occur).
 Nationally recognised acupuncturists have at least four years of full-time university-level training.

 How do I choose a practitioner?